This program requires university review and endorsement.

 - a specific and realistic academic program

 If you are interested in the Marshall Scholarship, be sure to check our events page for UK Awards Information Sessions - or - complete an advising request form to speak with a fellowships advisor.

 How to Apply

-To apply for this award, you must be nominated by Drexel University.
-We hold an open campus competition for nomination beginning each Spring.
+To apply for this award, you must be endorsed by Drexel University.
+We hold an open campus competition for endorsement beginning each Spring.